uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/architecture/exceptions.inc.rst

     ``oneapi::mkl::uninitialized``", "Reports problem when a handle (descriptor) has not been initialized" ".. _onemkl_exception_computation_error:

-    ``oneapi::mkl::computation_error``", "Reports any computation errors that have ccurred inside a oneMKL routine" ".. _onemkl_exception_batch_error:
+    ``oneapi::mkl::computation_error``", "Reports any computation errors that have occurred inside a oneMKL routine" ".. _onemkl_exception_batch_error:

     ``oneapi::mkl::batch_error``", "Reports errors that have occurred inside a batch oneMKL routine"